 Frequently Asked Questions

-i.
-Annual Conference: The inaugural conference for ERG leaders and executive sponsors will take place on May 4 – 5, 2015, at BMO's Institute for Learning in Toronto.
-Register now! ($350 per Catalyst member, $500 per non-member).
-A block of rooms at the Institute for Learning is also available.
+Annual Conference: The inaugural conference for ERG leaders and executive sponsors took place on May 4 – 5, 2015, at BMO's Institute for Learning in Toronto.
+View the program!

-iii.
-An ERG Community: ERLI connects ERG leaders across companies via social media (see our LinkedIn group) and message boards.
+An ERG Community: ERLI connects you with ERG leaders across companies via social media (see our LinkedIn group) and message boards.
 Post your questions and receive real-time responses from other companies as well as Catalyst experts.

 2. How is ERLI distinct from other ERG events/conferences?

 ERLI is grounded in Catalyst knowledge, which is developed through a variety of platforms including the Catalyst Research Center for Advancing Leadership Effectiveness and Catalyst Award-winning practices.
-Our events will engage ERG members as emerging leaders who drive inclusion in their everyday roles, and promote ERGs as drivers of change.
+Other key distinctions are:

 3. What sort of topics will ERLI include?

-The topics will include training on driving inclusive leadership for ERG members, and promotion of these inclusive leadership behaviors across the organization as a whole.
-Events and materials will also provide advice on effective ERG planning and operations, from starting an ERG to increasing organizational value and impact.
-Please refer to Catalyst’s knowledge page on ERGs and toolkit to learn more about our expertise.
+Participants in ERLI will discuss topics such as training ERG leaders on becoming inclusive leaders and how to promote inclusive leadership behaviors across the organization.
+You will also learn about effective ERG planning and operations, from starting a new ERG to increasing organizational value and impact.
+Take a look at Catalyst’s knowledge page on ERGs and toolkit to learn more about our expertise and consulting services, including:

 4. Who can participate?

 If you are an ERG leader, an executive sponsor, or actively involved in your organization’s ERG efforts, and you would like information about upcoming ERLI events, please take a moment to submit the form below.
 ERLI is for men and women alike who want to create inclusive workplaces at their organizations.

 5. How can I become involved?
 How can I involve others at my organization?

-Listen to the webinar, Igniting Inclusion through ERGs: Introducing the Employee Resource Leadership Initiative
+Listen to the introductory webinar, Igniting Inclusion Through ERGs: Introducing the Employee Resource Leadership Initiative.